sebastien-riou/DryGASCON/README.md

 Benchmark of software implementations: https://lwc.las3.de

 This repository contains:
-* the same files as the official submission
+* updated files compared to the official submission
 * additional files such as build scripts and presentations

 ## Cryptanalysis challenges